eclipse-sumo/sumo/docs/web/docs/Simulation/Taxi.md

     </person>
 ```

+Whenever a person enters a taxi during the intermodal route search, a time penalty is applied to account for the expected time loss from waiting for the taxi and embarking.
+The default value is set 300s and can be configure with option **--persontrip.taxi.waiting-time**.
+This prevents rapid switching between travel modes.

 ## Groups of Persons
 Multiple persons can travel together as a group using attribute `group` (if the taxi has sufficient capacity):